warint/statcanR/README.md

 )
 ```

 Searches are case-insensitive.
-When you supply several keywords, **every** keyword must appear in the title.
-If a search is too narrow, try fewer or more general words.
-To search French titles, use `lang = "fra"`.
+When you supply several keywords,
+**every** keyword must appear in the title.
+If a search is too narrow,
+try fewer or more general words.
+To search French titles, use
+`lang = "fra"`.

 ### Optional: ask a language model for help

-`statcan_chat()` wraps `statcan_find()` with a language model you configure.
-It explains which candidate best matches your query and asks a clarifying question when the query is ambiguous — it never invents a table number or reasons over the downloaded data itself, so `statcan_find()` remains the authoritative source of candidates.
+`statcan_chat()` wraps `statcan_find()` with a language model you
+configure.
+It explains which candidate best matches your query and asks
+a clarifying question when the query is ambiguous — it never invents a
+table number or reasons over the downloaded data itself, so
+`statcan_find()` remains the authoritative source of candidates.

 #### Who is this function for?

 `statcan_chat()` is **not** required to use `statcanR`.
+Finding and
-Finding and downloading data — `statcan_find()`, `statcan_search()`, `statcan_data()` — works with no account, no key, and no configuration. `statcan_chat()` is a convenience layer on top of `statcan_find()` for people who prefer to *describe* the data they want in plain language and get a short explanation of the shortlist, rather than skim the ranked titles themselves.
-Think of it as an optional research assistant, useful when:
+downloading data — `statcan_find()`, `statcan_search()`,
+`statcan_data()` — works with no account, no key, and no configuration.
+`statcan_chat()` is a convenience layer on top of `statcan_find()` for
+people who prefer to *describe* the data they want in plain language and
+get a short explanation of the shortlist, rather than skim the ranked
+titles themselves.
+Think of it as an optional research assistant, useful
+when:

-- you are new to the Statistics Canada catalogue and don't yet know which table numbers to look for;
+- you are new to the Statistics Canada catalogue and don’t yet know
+  which table numbers to look for;
-- a query is ambiguous and you'd like a nudge (a clarifying question) before committing;
+- a query is ambiguous and you’d like a nudge (a clarifying question)
+  before committing;
-- you're teaching or demonstrating and want the reasoning spelled out.
+- you’re teaching or demonstrating and want the reasoning spelled out.

-Because it talks to a language model, it needs *one* of three things, in decreasing order of setup effort and cost:
+Because it talks to a language model, it needs *one* of three things, in
+decreasing order of setup effort and cost:

-1. an **API key** from a commercial provider (OpenAI or Anthropic/Claude) — pay-as-you-go, billed separately from any ChatGPT Plus or Claude Pro subscription;
+1.  an **API key** from a commercial provider (OpenAI or
+    Anthropic/Claude) — pay-as-you-go, billed separately from any
+    ChatGPT Plus or Claude Pro subscription;
-2. a **free-tier key** from an OpenAI-compatible provider (for example Groq or Google Gemini);
+2.  a **free-tier key** from an OpenAI-compatible provider (for example
+    Groq or Google Gemini);
-3. **nothing at all** — a model you run yourself, locally, on your own computer (see [No API key?
-Run a model on your own computer](#no-api-key-run-a-model-on-your-own-computer) below).
+3.  **nothing at all** — a model you run yourself, locally, on your own
+    computer (see [No API key?
+Run a model on your own
+    computer](#no-api-key-run-a-model-on-your-own-computer) below).

-> **A subscription is not API access.** A ChatGPT Plus or Claude Pro subscription lets you chat on the provider's website; it does *not* give you a programmatic key that R can use.
-There is no supported "log in through the website" flow for a package like this.
-If you don't want to create a billed API account, use option 2 or 3.
+> **A subscription is not API access.** A ChatGPT Plus or Claude Pro
+> subscription lets you chat on the provider’s website; it does *not*
+> give you a programmatic key that R can use.
+There is no supported “log

-This is entirely optional: it adds no new package dependencies, and it makes no network request unless you call `statcan_chat()` yourself.
-Choose a provider with the `provider` argument — `"openai"` (the default) or `"anthropic"` (Claude).
-The endpoint must use `https://` (plain `http://` is accepted only for a loopback host such as `http://localhost`, for a local model), so the key is never sent in cleartext.
-Set your provider's API key once per session (the endpoint follows from the provider; you pass the `model` you want):
+> in through the website” flow for a package like this.
+If you don’t
+> want to create a billed API account, use option 2 or 3.

+This is entirely optional: it adds no new package dependencies, and it
+makes no network request unless you call `statcan_chat()` yourself.
+Choose a provider with the `provider` argument — `"openai"` (the
+default) or `"anthropic"` (Claude).
+The endpoint must use `https://`
+(plain `http://` is accepted only for a loopback host such as
+`http://localhost`, for a local model), so the key is never sent in
+cleartext.
+Set your provider’s API key once per session (the endpoint
+follows from the provider; you pass the `model` you want):

 ``` r
 # The API key is a secret, so it is read from an environment variable rather